dfactoryplugins/post-views-counter/readme.txt

 * Option to select post types for which post views will be counted and displayed.
 * 2 methods of collecting post views data: PHP and Javascript, for greater flexibility
+* Possibility to manually set views count for each post
 * Option to set time between counts
 * Excluding counts from visitors: bots, logged in users, selected user roles
 * Excluding users by IPs